-Texas already has a system of licensing in place, and under a law passed in 2009 prohibited the use of the title “licensed dyslexia therapist” by unlicensed individuals, and licensing only MSLE providers.
-This law would go further by prohibiting the private provision of all forms of dyslexia intervention and remediation except by fully licensed Dyslexia Therapists, whether or not the intervention is based on MSLE.
-The bill does this by expanding the definition of “dyslexia therapy”.
+Texas already had a limited system of voluntary licensing under a law passed in 2009 which prohibited the use of the title “licensed dyslexia therapist” by unlicensed individuals, and licensing only MSLE providers.
+But HB 2847 would have prohibited the private provision of all forms of dyslexia intervention and remediation except by fully licensed Dyslexia Therapists, whether or not the intervention is based on MSLE.
+The bill would have done that by expanding the definition of “dyslexia therapy”.

-Section 2 (2-b) of the bill defines dyslexia therapy as “the application of nonmedical principles, methods, and procedures for identifying, mitigating, or remediating dyslexia in individuals.”
+Section 2 (2-b) under the proposed “Dyslexia Therapists” section of the bill defined dyslexia therapy as “the application of nonmedical principles, methods, and procedures for identifying, mitigating, or remediating dyslexia in individuals.”

-Section 9 (b) provides “A person may not practice dyslexia therapy in a private practice setting, including a learning center or clinic, unless the person is a licensed dyslexia therapist.”
+Section .009 (b) provided “A person may not practice dyslexia therapy in a private practice setting, including a learning center or clinic, unless the person is a licensed dyslexia therapist.”

-The provisions of the law do not apply to teachers employed in private or public schools, so this bill would do not impact or change the quality of in-school services available to dyslexic children in Texas.
+The provisions of the law would not have applied to teachers employed in private or public schools, so this bill would not have impacted or changed the quality of in-school services available to dyslexic children in Texas.

-The effect of this bill would be to prevent adults and families in Texas from accessing any form of private intervention or support services for dyslexia except for the one type of tutoring.
-This would include services such as the following programs currently available through dedicated learning centers established in Texas:
+The effect of this bill would have been to prevent adults and families in Texas from accessing any form of private intervention or support services for dyslexia except for the one type of tutoring.
+That would have included services such as the following programs currently available through dedicated learning centers established in Texas: